User Learning and Effective Communication directly in the Workspace

 Reduce Burden on IT or Peers

 Onboarding tools such as walkthroughs not only reduce training and support expenses but also shorten the distance between confusion and adoption.
-A user walkthrough provides a focused delivery that guides users through features and capabilities inside SharePoint, which has been shown to reduce the number of “how to” calls or tickets to IT support by 25%-70%.
+A user walkthrough provides a focused delivery that guides users through features and capabilities inside the software, which has been shown to reduce the number of “how to” calls or tickets to IT support by 25%-70%.

 Provide User-Driven Learning